Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 Test Management as the Control Plane for Security Risk

 For senior leaders, the ultimate goal is not micromanagement but control, visibility, and predictability.
 Test management provides the control plane that connects security testing with delivery outcomes.
-When API penetration testing is embedded into test management, organizations gain:- A single view of quality and security readiness
+When API penetration testing is embedded into test management, organizations gain:

 - Clear ownership of vulnerabilities